-Running in green spaces – loving them and looking after them
+Running in green spaces

 By Earth Trust, ft. local runner Eileen Naughton

 Green spaces around the UK are popular places to let off steam with a long walk or run, and as contemplative places for yoga, meditation and even forest bathing.
 With these activities more popular than ever, this week we caught up with one of our regular runners, Eileen.
 Here she shares what makes running at Earth Trust so special, and what role those exercising have to play in making sure our places are looked after for everyone to enjoy.

 If you’re exercising in a green space near you this summer, please stick to the footpaths, leave gates as you find them and take any rubbish such as water bottles or energy gel sachets home with you #LoveItLookAfterIt